- Exhibition Procedures

 Ronald M. Bernier slide digitization project

-This archive would expose otherwise inaccessible materials to scholars, students, and aficionados with limited funds for travel.
+This archive will expose otherwise inaccessible materials to scholars, students, and aficionados with limited funds for travel.
 As sites can change drastically over time–or as in the case of the Bamiyan Buddhas in Afghanistan (included in this collection), disappear altogether–scholars would have direct access to high-resolution files that would aid them in tracing the trajectory and appearance of a site over time.
 Museum professionals investigating a particular sculpture, painting, or ritual item from the cultures represented could consult the Bernier material as a point of reference when investigating provenance.
 Further, many of Dr. Bernier’s images come from sites that have been designated as UNESCO World Heritage Sites, providing crucial comparative data.

 Portolio Photography Room